urschrei/cocktails/README.md

 Note that time complexity rises pretty steeply: producing a list of 16 ingredients takes almost ten minutes.

-Both versions take around 180k iterations to converge on a solution.
-It should be noted that this doesn't produce a single optimal solution (since some ingredients and / or ingredient combinations can produce the same number of cocktails).
-It does produce a *good* solution.
-In concrete terms, if you can choose any 12 ingredients from the [list](cocktails.csv), you should choose:
+Both versions take around 100k iterations to converge on a solution.
+While we previously used a random remaining candidate cocktail to test the quality of our current search – which resulted in a lot of "misses" – we now use a new heuristic: the cocktail among the remaining candidates which is the "least unique" in its ingredients.
+This has almost halved the number of search rounds, and produces an optimal solution for this heuristic:

 1. Champagne
 2. Cognac
 3. Crème de cassis
-4. Dry white wine
+4. Galliano
 5. Gin
 6. Grenadine
 7. Lemon juice